 On March 17, 2010, the City issued \$14,000,000 of Health Benefit Claims Bond Anticipation Notes.
 These notes were issued to pay medical, dental, vision and life insurance claims associated with the City's self-insured health benefits program.
-The City has issued renewal notes annually in 2011, 2012, 2013, 2014, 2015 and 2016 to retire portions of the maturing notes.
+The City has issued renewal notes annually in 2011, 2012, 2013, 2014, 2015 and 2016, and semi-annually in 2017 to retire portions of the maturing notes.
 The remaining portions of the maturing notes were retired with funds available in the City's self-insurance fund.
-The Series 2010 Notes, Series 2011 Notes, Series 2012 Notes, Series 2013 Notes, Series 2014 Notes, Series 2015 Notes, Series 2016 Notes, and any additional renewal notes, and the Bonds are not general obligations of the City and are not secured by a pledge of the full faith and credit of the City or any revenues of the City other than those specifically anticipated or pledged.
+The Series 2010 Notes, Series 2011 Notes, Series 2012 Notes, Series 2013 Notes, Series 2014 Notes, Series 2015 Notes, Series 2016 Notes, Series 2017 and 2017A and any additional renewal notes, and the Bonds are not general obligations of the City and are not secured by a pledge of the full faith and credit of the City or any revenues of the City other than those specifically anticipated or pledged.
 The Health Benefit Claims Notes and Bonds are payable solely from the Basic Income Tax revenues of the City.
 The City expects to retire any additional renewal notes at their maturity from the revenues of the Charged Funds, and the proceeds of renewal notes.
-The City expects to fully retire all renewal notes no later than 2018.
-The City does not expect to issue the Bonds to retire the Series 2016 Notes or any renewal notes.
 The maximum maturity of the Bonds is 20 years from their issuance date.
 That maximum maturity is reduced by any period of time any renewal notes are outstanding after five Fiscal Years after the Series 2010 Notes were issued.